bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Images Lined Up." />
 </p>

-Now, if I were to go in and mess with this just a little bit, you can see what it will do.
+<p>Now, if I were to go in and mess with this just a little bit, you can
+see what it will do.
 For example, if I take overflow hidden out of my slider declaration here.
-Let&apos;s do this just to see what happens.
+Let&apos;s do this just to see what happens.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 290. slideshow without overflow hidden (173) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">